flet-dev/website/docs/tutorials/python-solitaire.md

 Now, if the card is not close enough, we need to bounce it back to its original position.
 Unfortunately, we don’t know the original position coordinates, since the card’s `top` and `left` properties were changed on `on_pan_update` event.

-To solve this problem, let’s create a `Solitaire` class object to remember the original position of the card when `on_pan_start` event of the card is called:
+To solve this problem, let’s create a `Solitaire` class object to keep track of the original position of the card when `on_pan_start` event of the card is called:
 ```python
 class Solitaire:
    def __init__(self):